 Crossed is a graphic novel written by Garth Ennis, drawn by Jacen Burrows, and published via Avatar Press.
 The story is set in a world where suddenly there are people who “stop being nice, and start being real.”
 Unfortunately, “real” in this scenario is bloodthirsty, rape-crazy, and straight up ultra-violent.

 I’m going to continue Char and ann’s death talk trend this week.
 Especially since just yesterday I had to extinguish a life for crossing me wrong.
-Now, mind you, this life was attached to a spider who’d mistakenly made its way into my bag and probably couldn’t have gotten out if it wanted to.
-But it was… Read More »

 So.
 The apocalypse has happened.
 You and your family—and maybe your friends—have survived the initial apocalyptic event, whatever it happens to be.
 Now your little group has moved into survival stage.
 Everyone does what they can to help, to make sure you all make it through the chaos alive.
-That’s great, right?
-Everybody pitches in,… Read More »

 It’s a nasty little fact that if you’re in a survival situation and you’re desperate for food, you’re going to have to eat insects.
 They’re high in protein and nutrients.
 I know, I know, your pampered little stomachs are in revolt at the very idea.
 Well, I’m going to ask you: Whats better?
 Eating an insect or slowly starving to death?
 Thought so.